schminkel/fme-alfresco-extdl/README.md

 - Filter on the left hand side (e.g. kürzlich hinzugefügt) does not work correct, maybe some date range issue!?
 - Form-Filter does not work correct with list "Aufgabeliste (Erweitert)" when nothing was filled out, just clicking the button leads to empty results and should show all elements.

+- Display of Versions seems not to work right now!

 - Form-Filter for persons needs to be checked. seams not to work correctly.
 - Datalist model needs to be compared with the 4.2.3 initial model (duplication)